NxPKG/khulnasoft-docs/content/analytics/graphql-api/features/data-sets/index.md

 # Datasets (tables)

-Cloudflare Analytics offers a range of datasets, including both general and product-specific ones.
+Khulnasoft Analytics offers a range of datasets, including both general and product-specific ones.
 Datasets use a consistent naming scheme that explicitly identifies the type of data they return: